NIH Public Access Policy and You: Home

 How do I comply?

 NIH requires that investigators submit manuscripts upon acceptance for publication.
-Instructions for doing so can be found here, as well as in the tab on the top of the page labeled "Submit When Publishing."
+Instructions for doing so can be found on the "Submit When Publishing" page.

-If you are trying to demonstrate compliance retrospectively, instructions for doing so can be found here, as well as in the tab at the top of the page titled "Retrospective Submission."
+If you are trying to demonstrate compliance retrospectively, instructions for doing so can be found on the "Retrospective Submission" page.

 If the journal in which you wish to publish will not comply with one of the four submission methods described in this guide, it is the responsibility of the author/awardee to choose a different journal that does comply with the public access policy.